 What changed between ISO 14971:2007 and ISO/DIS 14971:2018?

-Although the committee was tasks to make improvements in the implementation of ISO 14971 without changing the process, the new draft has subtle changes in the process.
+Although the committee was tasked to make improvements in the implementation of ISO 14971 without changing the process, the new draft has subtle changes in the process.
 Most of these changes can be identified quickly by reviewing the updated risk management flow chart provided in Figure 1.
 The updated flow chart now has two places where risks are evaluated.
-The first place is identical the original Figure 1, but now the associated section is clarified to be specific to evaluating individual risks.
-The second place in the flow chart is new, and specific to evaluation of overall residual risks.
+The first place is identical to the original Figure 1, but now the associated section is clarified to be specific to evaluating individual risks.
+The second place in the flow chart is new and specific to the evaluation of overall residual risks.
 The draft standard also states that different acceptability criteria and methods of evaluation may be used for each evaluation phase in the process.
 There have also been subtle changes to the names of process phases:

 - Section 7.4 is now “Benefit/Risk” analysis instead of “Risk/Benefit” analysis—although the draft flow chart does not reflect this.